volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### Routing Type Manual Routing

-In this mode, F5 will not create nor alter any route tables or routes within the existing VPCs/Vnets providing better integration for existing environments. .
+In this mode, F5 will not create nor alter any route tables or routes within the existing VPCs/Vnets providing better integration for existing environments..

 ### Secret Info Oneof Blindfold Secret Info